How (And Why) to Use a Tubing Notcher

 Black iron pipe is a great material for making railings, roll cages, frames and more, the trick is getting the ends to fit well with the sides of neighbouring pipes.
-Sometimes also called Schedule 40 pipe, and available as galvanized versions, the ability to make curved ends notched so they fit tightly with other pipes is key.
-The video below shows a simple tool called a tubing notcher in action.
+Sometimes also called Schedule 40 pipe, and available as galvanized versions, the ability to make curved ends notched so they fit tightly with adjoining pipes is key.
+The video above shows a simple tool called a tubing notcher in action.
 It can be used on all kinds of steel pipe plus thinner-wall stuff called “steel tubing”.

 2 Shares